To add content, ask questions.

 - Manner Adverbs

-Manner adverbs are adverbs that describe how an action is performed, providing more detail about the verb.
+Manner adverbs describe how an action is performed, providing details about the way something happens in a sentence.

 - Degree Adverbs